lampepfl/monadic-reflection/TUTORIAL.md

 ```

 ## Continuation-Passing Style
-Another programming language concept, related to effects, is _continuation-passing style_ (or "CPS").
+Another programming language concept, related to effects, is _continuation-passing style_ (or short "CPS").
 A program written in CPS has a very special shape: Functions do not return anything, instead they get a function (the _continuation_) as an additional parameter, which they call with the resulting value.

 That is, a function like